kaosat-dev/Blenvy/docs/avian/readme.md

 </details>

 The default value for `RigidBody` is `Dynamic`, which is what we want for all three objects.
 It means that they will be affected by gravity and other forces.
-Repeat this step for the `Board` and `Cylinder` objects.

 ## Add Primitive Colliders